aleph2c/learning_xslt_with_python/README.md

 An XSLT 3.0 book has not yet been published.

 As of Jan 13 2023, Michael Kay's company, Saxonica, has released an open-source version of the XSLT programming language compiler and parser (Mozilla Public Licence) as a Python pip package.
 This package is called ``saxonche``, and it supports XSLT 3.0, XQuery 3.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
-The SaxonC project is a port of the Saxon Java software to C, so it can be used with C/C++, PHP and Python.
+The SaxonC project is a port of the Saxon Java software to C, so it can be used with C/C++, PHP and Python.  (see the docs below)

 # Installation of two XSLT processors and a Supporting CLI